amyoccodingwaves/amyoccodingwaves.github.io/index.md

 </html>
 ```

-If you wish to learn more about HTML, heck out https://www.w3schools.com/html/default.asp
+If you wish to learn more about HTML, check out https://www.w3schools.com/html/default.asp

 ## CSS